kahnwong/karnwong.me/content/posts/should-data-scientists-deploy-models-to-production/index.md

 scientists are struggling with model deployments, because it's a territory they are unfamiliar with.

-In the same vein, mlops is a subtype of devops, which utilizes different skills set than machine learning engineering.
-MLOps main focus is to make sure the whole pipelines are running smoothly and that the systems are operational.
+In the same vein, mlops is a subtype of devops, which utilizes different skills set than machine learning engineering. mlops main focus is to make sure the whole pipelines are running smoothly and that the systems are operational.

-## Why a separate MLOps role
+## Why a separate mlops role

 Refer to software engineering vs devops, it's the same debate.
 The gist is that developing a system and monitoring it are different, plus there are many things to consider when deploying a workload, especially things that don't happen in